 So for me, it was a way to thoughtfully scale up.
 Also, if you’re doing a good job, government contracts are typically multiyear contracts, so you know that you have a one-year contract with the government that has option periods — three option periods — so essentially it’s a four-year contract.
 That, for me, was a great way to scale up and have an immediate impact.
 If I had to do that a different way, it would have involved a lot more touches to different clients and prospecting and things like that.

 I have a business now that offers professional services, and it’s the same thing.
 When I first started the professional consulting business, I was seeing individual clients one at a time.
 When I got the business to a certain level, when I started adding government contracts, I was able to have a broader reach.
-I was able to more effectively manage my cash flow and my revenue because I got multiyear contracts.
+I was able to more effectively manage my factors that affect cash flow and my revenue because I got multiyear contracts.
 I knew when they were expiring.
 I knew how much cash was coming in each month.
 I was able to use those contracts to scale up.

 Interestingly, on the federal side, the federal government has very specific goals for small businesses.
 A percentage of all the contracts that the federal government has are set aside or earmarked for small businesses.
 The federal government has contracts called total small business set-asides, which are exclusively set aside for small businesses.
 They have the Women-Owned Small Businesses (WOSB) certification, which is limited to women who are certified as WOSB.